Configuration and performance of the ATLAS $b$-jet triggers in Run 2: Introduction

 The identification of \bjets requires precise tracking information in order to accurately reconstruct secondary vertices and measure the impact parameters of tracks relative to the primary vertex.
-When \btagging is performed offline, precision tracking information is available for the entire detector, but the CPU requirements of this approach are prohibitively large for the trigger where the average processing time per event must not exceed 500~ms. Identifying \bjets in the trigger therefore poses particular challenges, so the software is designed to use the available resources in an optimal way in order to provide the best possible performance.
+When \btagging is performed offline, precision tracking information is available for the entire detector, but the CPU requirements of this approach are prohibitively large for the trigger where the average time per event for data retrieval and processing and data retrieval per event must not exceed 500~ms. Identifying \bjets in the trigger therefore poses particular challenges, so the software is designed to use the available resources in an optimal way in order to provide the best possible performance.

 The \bjet\ trigger software can be broadly considered to consist of two steps: \begin{enumerate} \item{Identifying the coordinates of the hard-scatter interaction point (primary-vertex finding).} \item{Reconstructing secondary vertices and assessing the probability that a given jet originated from a $b$-hadron decay (\btagging).} \end{enumerate}